szufix/pabulib/README.md

 If the description is not clear please see data in toy_example.

 The winners file contain the number of winner in the first line, and in the second line are all the winners separated by comas.

+All the data should be put into "Exeperiments" folder.